AMT85/TFR-AMT-A2/ReadMe.md

 Have fun with this stuff and do NOT delete the credit file in the addon folder!

+Date: 2014-05-05
++ added model for russian radio backpack (Afghanistan and new russian forces).
+Classnames see classnames list Buzs
++ fixed model R-438-M Buzs
++ fixed colour of the R-159 Buzs
++ changed size of the backback belt Buzs

 Date: 2014-05-04
 + added new feature: batteries can discharge after a while Valeriy
 + added recharger station for radio batteries Valeriy